-Politics 1B POL1BB1/PIR1BB1 NQF level: 6 NQF credits: 16 -- ------------- ----------------- -------------- ----------------- principal international role players, their mutual relations and impact on world politics.
+Politics 1B POL1BB1/PIR1BB1 NQF level: 6 NQF credits: 16 ----------------------------- -------------- -----------------

+International Relations: Introduction to international relations: an introductory study of the principal international role players, their mutual relations and impact on world politics.
 The emphasis is on states, international organisations such as the United Nations and non-governmental role players such as multinational corporations, ethnic movements and terrorist groups.